Visualizing external trace formats with Perfetto

 follows a common structure:

-TASK-PID CPU# [MARKERS] TIMESTAMP FUNCTION --- ARGS
+TASK-PID CPU# [MARKERS] TIMESTAMP FUNCTION --- ARGS.
+For example, a

-event might look like:
+sched_switch event might look like:

-bash-1234 [002] ...1 5075.958079: sched_switch: prev_comm=bash prev_pid=1234 prev_prio=120 prev_state=R ==> next_comm=trace-cmd next_pid=5678 next_prio=120
+bash-1234 [002] ...1 5075.958079: sched_switch: prev_comm=bash prev_pid=1234 prev_prio=120 prev_state=R ==> next_comm=trace-cmd next_pid=5678 next_prio=120.

 This format can be quite verbose but is fundamental to how ftrace operates and

-is exposed via the tracefs
+is exposed via the tracefs filesystem (usually mounted at

 Common Scenarios: You are likely to encounter or use this format when: